- Final Cut Pro User Guide

 There are blue handles at each corner which enable the user to adjust image size while maintaining the aspect ratio of the photo.

-Blue handles in the middle are meant to each side are used to adjust horizontal and vertical image sizes changing the aspect ratio of the clips.
+Blue handles in the middle of each side are used to adjust horizontal and vertical image sizes changing the aspect ratio of the clips.

 - The positions X and Y enables you to move the image left and right as well as moving it top to bottom depending on how you want it to be.